Quitting Is Okay

-The culture tells you that you need to push on through to the end—a bit like starting a book and having to finish it even though you hate the damn thing.
+The culture tells you that you need to push on to the end—like starting a book and having to finish it even though you hate the damn thing.

 Some perceived authority has told you to do that since you were a kid.